Dragan-Radovac-75/ribbon-net9.0-windows/README.md

 As of .NET Core, the RibbonWindow is no longer supported making the QuickAccessToolbar obselete.

+All parts of the Ribbon are implemented using Framework only with no other dependencies ensuring seamless intergration into your project.

 ![image](https://github.com/user-attachments/assets/c4ad4423-6a02-4157-91b6-fb7adbd98148)

-All parts of the Ribbon shown in the image above are Framework only with no other dependencies ensuring seamless intergration into your project.